 Most of his clients have been with him for over twenty five years.
 He enjoys spending his spare time with his wife, four children and three grandchildren.

-Louisa has specialised in family law since 2012.
-She holds a BA Honours degree and a Professional Diploma in Family Law and Practice, and she will soon qualify as a Chartered Legal Executive after completing seven years of work and study.
-Louisa manages a wide range of family matters, including complex divorce cases, private children disputes and family finance proceedings.
+Louisa specialises in family law and manages a wide range of family matters, including complex divorce cases, private children disputes and family finance proceedings.
 Louisa works closely with Andrew Green and has experience with more complex family proceedings including international child abduction matters, applications involving complex trust disputes and matrimonial finance cases involving high net worth or high profile individuals.

 Louisa volunteers one day per week at the local Citizens Advice to assist people who cannot reasonably afford to access legal services.
 Louisa also runs a family law training program for her fellow Citizens Advice volunteers and she recently won the ‘making a difference’ award.
 In her spare time, Louisa regularly writes family law articles for local publications.